Risk Factors Dashboard

 We face competition in various aspects of our technology and product development.
 We believe that competitive performance in the marketplace depends upon several factors, including technical innovation, range of products and services, product quality and reliability, customer service and technical support.

 We face competition from other companies offering FACTS systems similar to our D-VAR products.
-These include adaptive VAR compensators, Dynamic voltage restorers (“DVRs”), and STATCOMs produced by ABB, Siemens, Mitsubishi, and Ingeteam, and battery-based uninterruptable power supply (“UPS”) systems offered by various companies around the world.
+These include adaptive VAR compensators, Dynamic voltage restorers (“DVRs”), and STATCOMs produced by ABB, Hitachi, Siemens, Mitsubishi, and Ingeteam, and battery-based uninterruptable power supply (“UPS”) systems offered by various companies around the world.

 We face competition from other companies offering medium-voltage metal-enclosed power capacitor banks and harmonic filter banks for use on electric power systems similar to our NEPSITM products.
-These include Controllix PowerSide, Elgin Power Solutions, Scott Engineering and QVARx.
+These include Southern States, Controllix PowerSide, Elgin Power Solutions, Scott Engineering and QVARx.
 These include Controllix PowerSide, Elgin Power Solutions (formally Gilbert), Scott Engineering and QVARx.

 With our HTS-based REG product, we are offering a new approach that provides alternatives to utilities for power system design.
 Therefore, we believe that we compete with traditional approaches such as new full-sized substations, overhead and underground transmission, and urban power transformers.

 Our power module conversion equipment and our electrical control systems are designed and integrated into our wind turbine designs in a way to achieve maximum performance of the turbine.
 Typically, we are the exclusive provider of the power module conversion equipment and electrical control systems for our wind turbine designs.
 As a result, our power conversion equipment and electrical control systems see limited competition.
-Other companies that serve the wind turbine components industry include ABB and Emerson.
+Other companies that serve the wind turbine components industry include ABB and Hopewind.
 We also face indirect competition in the wind energy market from global manufacturers of wind turbines, such as Siemens Gamesa, General Electric, Vestas and Suzlon.
 We face competition for the supply of wind turbine engineering design services from design engineering firms such as Aerovide and W2E.

 Patents, licenses and trade secrets